maakleerplek/NEMO-external-users/README.md

 # NEMO External Users
-NEMO plugin which allows users to create their own accounts.
+NEMO plugin allowing users to create and manage their own accounts.

 ## Installation